SharvareeSinkar/SharvareeSinkar.github.io/aboutme.md

 ### Background

 I belong to Nashik,Maharashtra.My school was M.S.Kothari Academy and I went to Spectrum Coaching classes in my 11th-12th Grade.
-I was 1st in 10th and secured descent rank in JEE.
+My Father Rajendra Sinkar has Medical Distributionship and my mother is an artist.My Sister Saanvi is in std.
+1st.

 ### Contact